 Our customers most asked questions about Managed Detection and Response services.

-The short answer is that every company does not have its SOC.
+The short answer is that not every company has it’s own SOC so if they do not, MDR is an attractive proposition.
 Not everyone is looking at MDR services for the same reason, though, so it’s not that simple to answer.
 Overall, companies look towards MDR for some of the following reasons:

 - They do not have a security operations team and, as such, want to outsource security monitoring operations to a 3rd party specializing in that field.

 - They have a limited security operations team, but using an MDR provider will ensure that team remains more focused on service output than having to do most of the frontline workload (as well as numerous other security operations tasks).